-The kinks in these sheets of tissue are also more commonly referred to as “knots,” which we’re sure you’ve had experience in because they’re so easy to get all over your body.
-Any combination of movement and/or lack of thereof will eventually create these “myofascial adhesions” that impair our bodies’ ability to work smoothly.
+The kinks in these sheets of connective tissue are also more commonly referred to as “knots,” which we’re sure you’ve had experience in because they’re so easy to get all over your body.
+Any combination of movement and/or lack thereof will eventually create these “myofascial adhesions” that impair our bodies’ ability to work smoothly.

 Here’s what’ll happen if you foam roll before your workout:

 Improved Range of Motion

 Like we said, rolling out muscle tightness warms them up and makes them more pliable.
 When your sore muscles are more pliable and flexible, your range of motion is bound to improve.
 This wider range of motion allows you to safely push the limits of your muscles.
 The farther they stretch (healthily), the more opportunity to flex and grow.

 That pliability and flexibility will actually protect you during your workout!
 Myofascial adhesions function as awful little trigger points for injury.
 If you work through the knots beforehand, they’re far less likely to cause any problems.

 Based on studies across the kinesiology field, foam rolling has been found to increase maximal voluntary contraction (maximal voluntary contraction is a measurement of muscle strength).

 “Following [foam rolling], [maximal voluntary contraction] was elevated compared to rest and [surface electromyography amplitude] was transiently reduced during a submaximal task.
 Excitation efficiency of the involved muscles may have been enhanced by [foam rolling], which protected against the decline in [maximal voluntary contraction] which was observed with rest.”

 When you engage in regular foam rolling exercises, your muscles are basically better at exerting strength and aren’t fatigued as easily!